leifree317/f3-prover/README.md

 ./myprover.sh <POOL-CONFIG>
 ```

 N.B.
-Please replace <POOL-CONFIG> with your pool server configuration from step-1.2.
+Please replace <POOL-CONFIG> with your pool Server-IP:4040 from step-1.2.

 3. Logging
 ```